liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/1-Licence-application-process.md

 a) Curriculum Vitae;
 <br>

-b) Evidence that you are a qualified within the meaning of section 50(2) of the Insolvency, Restructuring and Dissolution Act 2018 ("the Act"):
+b) Evidence that you are a qualified person within the meaning of section 50(2) of the Insolvency, Restructuring and Dissolution Act 2018 ("the Act"):
 <br>
 * For **Solicitors** – Valid Practising Certificate issued by the Supreme Court <br>
 * For **Public Accountants** – Valid Certificate of Registration issued by the Accounting and Corporate Regulatory Authority ("ACRA") <br>